RamkiGanesh007/DjangoDoctorAppointment/README.md

 A minimalistic Django doctor appointment app.

-At the root there is a script that installs all the necessary packages.
+At the root there is a script that installs all the necessary packages and runs the server .

 login: password for url/admin --> admin: password

-command to execute :
+### Manual Execution

-change directory to /polyclinics/
+cd polyclinics/

 python3 manage.py runserver somerandomaddress:port